Attempts to build a canal across Nicaragua

-There is a long history of attempts to build a canal across Nicaragua to connect the Atlantic Ocean with the Pacific Ocean.
-Construction of such a shipping route—using the San Juan River as an access route to Lake Nicaragua—was first proposed in the early colonial era.
+Attempts to build a canal across Nicaragua to connect the Atlantic Ocean and the Pacific Ocean stretch back to the early colonial era.
+Construction of such a shipping route—using the San Juan River as an access route to Lake Nicaragua—was first proposed then.
 Napoleon III wrote an article about its feasibility in the middle of the 19th century.
-The United States abandoned plans to construct a waterway in Nicaragua in the early 20th century after it purchased the French interests in the Panama Canal.
-The Panama Canal was built and that is now the main connecting route across Central America.
+The United States abandoned plans to construct a waterway in Nicaragua in the early 20th century after it purchased the French interests in the Panama Canal, which has served as the main connecting route across Central America since its completion.

-Because the steady increase in world shipping may make it an economically viable project, speculation on a new shipping route has continued.
-In June 2013, Nicaragua's National Assembly approved a bill to grant a 50-year concession to the Hong Kong Nicaragua Canal Development Investment Company (HKND Group) to manage the Nicaraguan Canal and Development Project to build the canal.
+Because the steady increase in global shipping may eventually make the project economically feasible, speculation on a new shipping route has continued.
+In June 2013, Nicaragua's National Assembly approved a bill to grant a 50-year concession to the HK Nicaragua Canal Development Investment (HKND) to manage the Nicaraguan Canal and Development Project to build the canal, but little development took place, and the concession to HKND was cancelled in May 2024.

 Route

-Several possible routes have been proposed for the Nicaragua Canal, all making use of Lake Nicaragua.
+Several possible routes for the construction of the Nicaragua Canal have been proposed, all of them using Lake Nicaragua.
 The following six routes have been discussed to carry traffic from the Caribbean Sea to Lake Nicaragua, which is at an elevation of 32 m above sea level: